rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . you only get one soul for every hit

     . you can only use one cast of a spell before you have to regain soul

+Disclaimer!
+This could lose you all yout charms, so don't use on a main playthrough